 Directory mode

-When you open a directory (C-x C-f
+When you open a directory (C-x C-f and don’t choose a file,

 but a directory), Lem shows a list of files and directories.